lucodealethea/opensap_BMI/README.md

 You might fork this, and use it to analyze your ideas.

-For start there are three templates, **canvas_1_value_delivery.html** **canvas_2_value_creation.html** **canvas_3_value_capturing.html**
+For start there are three templates,
+- *canvas_1_value_delivery.html*
+- *canvas_2_value_creation.html*
+- *canvas_3_value_capturing.html*
 that correspond to openSAP materials/recommendations as of week 2.

-**canvas_complete.html** template would be the final result.
+The **canvas_complete.html** template would be the final result.

-Other Templates **startup.html** which is more along the lines what Ash Maurya is advising.
+Other Templates **startup.html** which is more along the lines of what Ash Maurya is advising.
 Use this as a starting point for your analyses.
 Or use **per_bus_model.html** if you want to go along with [Business Model YOU A One-Page Method for Reinventing Your Career](http://businessmodelyou.com/)

-The way you use them is to copy template to file named model-*, that way git will not pick it up and you can get updates from this repo.

-So if you want to start a startup template, you would do

-**cp startup.html model-brightidea.html**

-then work on model-brightidea.html and you can update repo without having anything overwrite your stuff.
+Just clone/fork this repo or download it as a zip if you want to work offline.

-I have to mention existing online tools as well, however I do believe this and paper to be superior.
+I have to mention existing online tools as well, however I do believe this way is a bit superior in terms of flexibility.

 Here is one from Ash Maurya's Spark59: http://leancanvas.com/